metagrati/ProfitFlip/README.md

-# ProfitFlip — One-Pane-of-Glass CI & Automation Strategy
+# ProfitFlip — A prediction game.

 ProfitFlip is a CI-first project built around three uncompromising principles: